DJSeb/kernelshark-naps/README.md

+# IMPORTANT NOTICE
+Documentation, both user and technical is heavily outdated and will be fixed in the future.

 # Project Overview

 **Naps** (also referred to as naps or just Plugin) is a plugin for the trace-cmd data visualiser KernelShark.
 Nap, in